EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 - `/sw preference beacon on|off` – Toggle beacon beam on/off.
 - `/n set occupationtax [rate]` – Set a custom occupation tax rate.
 - `/n set occupationtax max` – Set occupation tax to track the server-configured max.

+### Grant Access to Your Gank

+Any fortification you build is useless if your allies and soldiers **don't have the permissions** to interact with it.
+To easily grant and manage permissions, you can **create a plot group encompassing your gank and then grant allies and nation members permissions to interact with it.**

+- `/plot group add MyGank` - Stand in each chunk that the gank is a part of and add it to the plot group.
+MyGank, the plot group name, can be whatever you want it to be.
+- `/plot group set perm ally on /plot set perm nation on` - Stand in a chunk that is a part of the plot group and run these commands to grant permissions to nation members and allies within the plot group.
+- `/plot group delete GankName `- Delete the group entirely if you no longer want to use it.
+Alternatively, you can remove individual chunks by standing in each chunk you want to remove from and running `/plot group remove`

 ---